 Source: Bureau of Labor Statistics, 2015.
 (1) Includes persons employed within the City, without regard to residency.

 In 2014, the Education and Health Services, Professional and Business Services, Financial Activities, and Leisure and Hospitality sectors collectively represented 60.8 percent of total employment in the City for the year, and 76.6 percent of total private sector wages for the second quarter.
-Philadelphia has recovered 30,000 private sector jobs since the peak of the recession in 2009.
+Philadelphia has recovered 30,000 private sector jobs since losing over 12,000 private jobs at the peak of the recession in 2009.